 The Agreement also includes references to existing WTO obligations in the areas such as services, investment and public procurement.
 General principles regarding competition law and policy are also set out in the Agreement.
 The Canada-EFTA Joint Committee, established by the Agreement, will supervise the application of the Agreement which also provides for binding arbitration.

-The main Agreement consists of a total of 43 Articles and eleven annexes (A to K) covering the following issues:
+The main Agreement consists of nine Chapters, 43 Articles and eleven annexes.
+The Agreement covers the following main subjects:

 - Trade in Goods